NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``NO00013`` -- EKOFISK 2002:

-    W009: Distillation fraction recovered is missing or invalid

 ``NO00014`` -- EKOFISK BLEND 2000:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00015`` -- EKOFISK BLEND 2011:

     W009: Distillation fraction recovered is missing or invalid